-Rann is a licensed architect in the states of California and Idaho.
+Rann is a licensed architect in the states of California (License #C-12693) and Idaho (License #AR-2533).
 His range of expertise includes multiple experiences in large technically complex facilities as well as many outstanding residential projects.
 He received his Associate of Science Degree in Architecture (1973) from Cosumnes River College, Sacramento, California, and his Bachelor of Fine Arts in Industrial Design (1975) from the California Institute of the Arts, Valencia, California; a college founded and managed by the Walt Disney Organization.
 Rann earned his California Architectural License in 1982 and his Idaho Architectural License in 1997.

 After college, Rann married his wife, Samm, and for their first 20 years of marriage resided in the California Delta.
 They have three daughters, Heidi, Erin and Sara.

 Rann was co-founder of Arktegraf, a Sacramento architectural firm specializing in custom residential, multi-family, office, commercial and restaurant designs.
 In 1980, he joined Dreyfuss and Blackford Architectural Group to head the programming and design of Lincoln Plaza.
 This multi-level, 2 block-long, 450,000 s.f. structure is the Corporate Headquarters for Cal PERS (Public Employees Retirement System) State of California.
 Rann’s team invented the Carlisle Roof System, which is now mandated by the cities of Portland, OR and Chicago, IL for green construction.
 Although the Cal PERS office building pre-dates the LEEDS program, it was evaluated on its twenty-fifth year and received a “Gold” rating.
 Rann did extensive research on accessibility and incorporated features into the building before the enactment of the Americans Disabilities Act (ADA).
 The building still exceeds the requirements of ADA.